crw-riviere/crw-riviere.github.io/_posts/2016-01-20-why-use-strongly-typed-ids.md

 }
 ```

-Now instead of passing around our identifiers, we pass around our strongly typed identifiers which prevents the nightmare of mistakenly assigning identifiers to the wrong entity.
+Now instead of passing around our identifiers, we pass around our strongly typed identifiers which helps prevents the nightmare of mistakenly assigning identifiers to the wrong entity.

 ```
 public class Apartment : AggregateRoot